SeaWarden/Seward_M5.2_CS408/README.md

 # The Images
 Added alt text to images, so those who cannot see them are able to tell what images are present.

+# The Audio Player
+I added a section which transcribes the audio file.

+I also added a quick download link for those who cannot access the file with their browser.